DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

   Parameters
   ----------
   train : bool, optional
-    This discribes whether one wants to generate training or testing data.
+    This describes whether one wants to generate training or testing data.
 The default is True.

   Returns
   -------
   X : np.ndarray
     This is the past observed data of the agents, in the form of a :math:`\{N_{samples} \times N_{agents} \times N_{I} \times 2\}` dimensional numpy array with float values.
-If an agent is fully or or some timesteps partially not observed, then this can include np.nan values.
+If an agent is fully or for some timesteps partially not observed, then this can include np.nan values.
   T : np.ndarray
     This is a :math:`\{N_{samples} \times N_{agents}\}` dimensional numpy array.
 It includes strings